michaellee/old-michaelsoolee.com/_posts/2015-07-29-ifttt-jekyll-automation.md

 ![](http://i.michaellee.co/20150729-ifttt-01.png)

-Clicking on the *this* statement, and then you'll be presented with a bunch of channels (what IFTTT calls applications) to select from.
+Click on the *this* statement, and then you'll be presented with a bunch of channels (what IFTTT calls applications) to select from.
 Filter this list, by typing in **RSS** in the search field.

 ![](http://i.michaellee.co/20150729-ifttt-02.png)